Best DACs Buying Guide 2023: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2022.

 To say it's a decent-sounding one would too.
 The Hugo 2 is a smooth, neutral listen – it doesn’t overstate, yet it doesn’t underplay.
 For some DACs, that could be playing it safe, but the Hugo 2 still manages to keep things interesting, creating a holistic sound: it arranges the pieces into a convincing whole where the bass is balanced against treble in the most unforced and crystal-clear manner.

-Read the full review: Chord Hugo 2
+Read our full Chord Hugo 2 review

 At this level, you’re unlikely to find a portable DAC as clear, zealous, fully featured, or as downright good-looking as the iFi hip-dac 2.
 When a product leans quite heavily on a gimmick – i.e. masquerading as a vessel for alcohol, albeit a nice one – you might feel yourself dismissing it before you’ve given it a chance.
 To do so where iFi is concerned would be wrong, because really, this DAC is anything but a joke.